LongBu/AWS-SAP-C02-Study-Guide/README.md

   * X-Forwarded-For header for client IP
   * Sticky sessions available, via cookie (AWSALB)
   * Custom Cookie name must be specified for each target group (all cookies < 4KB)
-  * Cross-zone LB is free and always on (can’t be disabled)
+  * Cross-zone LB is free and always on (can’t be disabled), though at the target group level, cross-zone load balancing can be disabled
   * Integrates with Cognito User Pools

 #### Elastic Load Balancer (ELB/CLB):